simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 | 660          | 200           | Garage    | £0.72m             | £0.671m                 |
 {{</table>}}

+We want to chooses the coefficients to `minimise the average error` when predicting the house price for all the training examples.
+This `average error` also known as `cost` can be defined in different ways.

+To better visualise the error associated with a prediction it is easier to see in a graph.
+To make the visualisation easier let's assume that we only know one feature - the house size - for each training example.

+The linear regression model in this case can be written as:

+{{<formula class="responsive-math-2">}}
+\text{House Price} = \text{Price per Sq. ft.} * \text{Size}
+{{</formula>}}

+Below I have plotted 20 example houses in green showing the price on the y-axis and the house size (in square feet) on the x-axis.
+I have also plotted the line of best fit (the linear regression model) with the predictions marked as black circles.
+The red lines shows the absolute error between the predictions and the true house price.

+You can vary the price per square foot (the coefficient in the model) to see how this impacts the average error.

+{{< linear_regression >}}

+The best coefficients - that minimise the error - can be found by solving an equation called the `normal equation` or by `gradient descent`.

-Linear regression is a `supervised` learning algorithm which means it works out the best coefficients using the training data.
-It does this by iteratively changing the coefficients to reduce the error between the predictions and the true house prices.
-The specifics of this is process is more complex (detailed in the next section).
+Gradient descent works by iteratively changing the coefficients to reduce the error between the predictions and the true house prices.
+The specifics of this process requires more maths and is detailed in the next section.
+I haven't gone into the normal equations in this post.

-In short the linear regression algorithm chooses the coefficients to `minimise the average error` when predicting the house price for all the training examples.
+In short the linear regression algorithm chooses the coefficients to `minimise the average error` when predicting the house prices for all the training examples.

 And that's linear regression!